damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 #### Cover image
 {: .no_toc}

-Choose a cover image for your post.
+Choose a cover image for your post (1275x750 px).
 Try any public domain resource that reflects somehow your post's subject.
 In the absence of an image, use one of these:

 - GitLab Default: `'/images/default-blog-image.png'` (purple background and the Tanuki logo)
 - Blog Default: `'/images/blogimages/gitlab-blog-cover.png'` (purple background, the Tanuki logo and "GitLab")